springboardmentor436z/FutureCart--AI-Driven-Demand-Prediction/Shriya_Infy/README.md

 - Actionable insights into seasonal trends, lagged dependencies, and key drivers of demand.
 - Improved decision-making for inventory management, marketing campaigns, and resource allocation.

-This dual modeling approach (time series and multivariate regression) highlights the synergy between historical patterns and dynamic relationships among predictors for smarter retail decision-making.
+The dual modeling approach, combining time series and multivariate regression, highlights the synergy between historical patterns and dynamic relationships among predictors, leading to smarter retail decision-making.